org-emotion-researcher/DeepFace-Demonstration/README.md

 	```

 #### Output of the Visualisation:
-- **Emotion distribution plot**: Visual representation of emotions surpassing a defined treshold in each frame across the entire video length.
+- **Emotion distribution plot**: A static image showing which emotions were detected above a set confidence level throughout each video.
+This is saved in the `data visualisation` folder.
-- **Animated timeline visualisation**: Dynamic timeline showing how emotions evolve throughout the analysed video.
+- **Animated timeline visualisation**: A video file showing how emotions change over time throughout the analysed video.
+This is also saved in the `data visualisation` folder.

 ### Additional Commands